inforcefitadmin/inforcefit-infrastucture/README.md

 - Loki retention configuration (deleting old logs) is not automated in this role yet — it's set up manually on the server after installation.
 - The `monitoring` role is designed for a **new** server; for a server that already has a monitoring stack set up manually, a manual review is needed before applying it.
 - SSL certificates via Certbot require a manual `certbot --nginx -d your-domain` run after nginx is installed (not automated in this role).
+- `bootstrap-app.yml` is meant for first-time cold start only; it does not handle subsequent code updates, migrations, or rollbacks — those remain the responsibility of `release.yml` (GitHub Actions).